TimManiquet/jspsych-classification-task-template/README.md

 This is a template for a jsPsych-based online categorisation task.
 It is made to be a lightweight, easy to amend script that you can easily use for your own experiment.
 The task implemented here is an **animacy** task, where participants classify images as _inanimate_ or _animate_.

+### How to use this?

+The repository is centered around the main experiment script, `index.html`.
+This is what browsers read to show the task to participants.
+To run the experiment, you will need a browser to read this file and have access to the files around it.
+This is mainly done in two ways:

+1. **Locally**: turn off the `exp_online` flag, and you can run `index.html` locally.
+You can simply open it with a browser like Chrome, but it might be the easiest to open the whole repository in a friendly code environment that will handle it along with all the other files (a good choice is [VSCode](https://code.visualstudio.com/)).
+From there, your script can be ran using your local browser.
+2. **Online**: with the `exp_online` flag on, this script will try to connect to Pavlovia.
+If correctly placed in a GitLab repository behind the scenes, your experiment will run and be accessible at the click of a Pavlovia link.

 ### Directory structure

 ```